 Game production teams rely on Helix Core to version their digital assets and code — and keep everyone on the same page.
 Plus, Helix Core scales unlike any other version control tool.
 So, as your project, team, and files grow, Helix Core scales with you.

 Free Project Management: Hansoft

 Hansoft is the only Agile project management tool built by game developers for game developers.

-Game development teams around the globe rely on Hansoft to conquer deadlines and manage their backlog.
+Gaming teams around the globe rely on Hansoft to conquer deadlines and manage their backlog.
 Plus, Hansoft allows teams to mix methods, practicing Agile, Waterfall, and hybrid methods of development.